As used in this digest, archery tackle includes longbow, recurve bow, compound bow, and crossbow.

 The following animals: house mouse, Norway rat, black rat, coyote, groundhog, nutria, feral hog, European starling, English sparrow, mute swan, and pigeon (rock dove) are designated as nuisance species and may be taken at any time by use of a firearm or other weapon (unless prohibited by local ordinances) and on some public lands during certain time periods (see National Forest-Game Department Regulations).

 It is unlawful to take, possess, transport, release, or sell all other wildlife species not classified as game, furbearer, or nuisance, unless otherwise specifically permitted by law or regulation.

-Feral hogs (wild hogs, wild pigs, wild boar, or Russian boar) are designated as a nuisance species in Virginia.
-Any hog that is wild or free-roaming will be classified as a feral hog.
-They are an extremely invasive species and cause damage to wildlife habitat and agricultural lands wherever they exist.
+Feral hogs (wild hogs, wild pigs, wild boar, or Russian boar) are designated as a nuisance species in Virginia and are defined as "any hog that is wild or for which no proof of ownership can be made."
+They are extremely invasive and cause damage to wildlife habitat and agricultural lands wherever they exist.
 Feral hogs have been found to destroy turkey, grouse, and quail nests.
 They can also prey on deer fawns, destroy sensitive wetland habitat, contaminate waterways, and compete with our native wildlife for food resources.
 Feral hogs carry numerous diseases that can affect wildlife, domestic animals, and humans.

 The DGIF is taking every measure possible to fight the spread of feral hogs in Virginia.
-If feral hogs or hog damage are observed, or if feral hogs are harvested or trapped on private or public property, the DGIF asks that reports be made by calling our toll-free Virginia Wildlife Conflict Helpline (1-855-571-9003).
+If feral hogs or hog damage are observed, or if feral hogs are harvested or trapped on private or public property, we ask you to make a report by calling our toll-free Virginia Wildlife Conflict Helpline (1-855-571-9003).
 It is illegal to transport live feral hogs or to release feral hogs to the wild in Virginia.
 Any feral hog trapped must be immediately killed at the trap site.